05/16/2013

 Back from South Sudan and Hope for a New nation Festival

-I just come back from an amazing week in JUBA (South Sudan), where I came to survey, as a French scholar, a huge Christian event organized by Rev Franklin Graham.
+I just come back from an amazing week in JUBA (South Sudan), where I went to survey, as a French scholar, a huge Christian event organized by Rev Franklin Graham.

 At the HOPE FOR A NEW NATION Festival I've been to, there were apparently up to 94,000 attenders in 2 days.
 Amazing!